 When communicating with a person with a disability, Board and OPS employees, volunteers and third party contractors shall do so in a manner that takes into account the person's disability.
-Guidelines for communicating with people who have various types of disabilities are provided in Appendix B of the City of Ottawa's Accessible Formats and Communication Supports Procedures.
+As a reference, guidelines for communicating with people who have various types of disabilities are provided in Appendix B of the City of Ottawa's Accessible Formats and Communication Supports Procedures.